JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 the compiler that it's certain that there'll be a component conforming to `ComponentClass<dynamic>` at runtime.

 However, in this configuration, the generic type for the props accepted by `reactPlayer` is set to `dynamic`.
-That means the compiler will just accept any code, at the risk of breaking things at runtime.
+That means the compiler will accept any code, at the risk of breaking things at runtime.

 A better alternative would be to create an `external interface`, which specifies what kind of properties belong to the props for this external component.
 You can infer the props interface based on the [README](https://www.npmjs.com/package/react-youtube-lite)